 2. Get social

 According to Sprout Social, the overarching purpose of social media in healthcare is to improve the patient experience and form a “customer-centric relationship” with followers.
 An active social presence, when done well, can provide a nearly direct line of informal, but very relevant connection to the patients you serve and are hoping to attract.
 While there can be many payoffs to this form of communication, here are a few that are key:

 Unlike any other form of media, social media allows users to shape and form (“control”) the identity and message they want to present.
 Healthcare providers can use this platform to publicize their mission, values, and goals in everyday, relatable language and visualizations.

 Providers can promote a 'real life' look at the services being delivered and stories that are developing within their facility.

 Finally, social media can be a very effective way to provide motivation and support for those that may be struggling with chronic diseases or other ailments.

-Healthcare providers have access to more insights about patients in their service area and their behaviors more than ever before.
+Healthcare providers have access to more insights about patients in their service area than ever before.
 Don’t miss the opportunity to get to know the needs and patterns of the patients in your market, as this provides a key opportunity for growth.
 Patient demographics and psychographics allow providers to more effectively grow the right service lines and target marketing messages to reach the right audience.
 Stratasan, through the use of Esri's Tapestry Segmentation, is positioned to equip your hospital and health system with these insights so you can truly understand the patients in your market and develop marketing and outreach campaigns with a better likelihood of success.
 Click here to learn more about Tapestry Segmentation and how this can these insights can support your hospital system.